Solving the WhatsApp Problem in Latin American Tourism

-Informal Labor in Latin American Tourism: BACK OF HOUSE
+Informal Labor in Latin American Tourism

 When rebuilding staffing at a boutique hotel in rural Colombia, Gregg Bleakney uncovered a tourism reality rarely discussed publicly: much of Latin America’s tourism labor infrastructure still operates informally behind the scenes.

-BUILD - Stay Where It Happens
+Stay Where It Happens

 Why location matters more than five-star polish when designing luxury travel experiences in Latin America.